PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 The change mask generated during the comparison is often used as the starting state of probe mask, prior to applying transforms.
 In somecase, the mask or segments need to be adjusted as the initial state.
 For example, in select cut frames, the mask reflects the removed frames.
 However, these frames do not exist in the final video, thus the video segments record the set neigboring frames of the cut in the final video.

-In general, masks and segments are always in the dimensions, spatial and temporal, of the source, identifying on the source what was changed, removed, etc.  In operations that generate masks that cut, resize or otherwise changethese dimensions must be cast into the target media space.
+In general, masks and segments are always in the dimensions, spatial and temporal, of the source, identifying on the source what was changed, removed, etc.  In operations that generate masks that cut, resize or otherwise change these dimensions must be cast into the target media space.

 The signature for a preprocess function is as follows:

 ```
-def select_cut_frames_preprocess(mask, edge, target_size):
+def x_preprocess(mask, edge, target_size):
   """
   mask depends on the media type.
   target size is height and width.